Donato Bramante, Tempietto, c. 1502, San Pietro in Montorio, Rome

 Speakers: Dr. Beth Harris and Dr. Steven Zucker

-The "Tempietto" or little temple is a martyia (a building that commemorates a martyrdom) that marks the traditional site of Saint Peter's crucifixion.
+The "Tempietto" or little temple is a martyria— that is, it marks the traditional site of Saint Peter's crucifixion (his martyrdom).
 It is perhaps the most perfect expression of Renaissance Italy's conception of classical harmony and order.